 And Google Posts allow dealers to have a very visible example of what they are doing in response to COVID-19 on the GMB page.
 This can include information on if the showroom is open, delivery options, OEM incentives, and much more.

 What’s in Store for May?

-But no matter where the area, the adaptation of new ways to sell and market to consumers will be the difference between dealers that weather the storm and those that truly struggle to get through.
-Any uptick is extremely welcomed news for an industry based in moving units – especially with the summer sales season ahead.
+But no matter where the area is, the adaptation of new ways to sell and market to consumers will be the difference between dealers who weather the storm and those who truly struggle to get through.
+Any uptick is extremely welcomed news for an industry based on moving units – especially with the summer sales season ahead.